shivasiddharth/GassistPi-Documentation/docs/audioconfig.rst

      speaker-test

-USB MIC AND HDMI Users
+USB Mic and HDMI Users
 -------------------------
 Run the following in the terminal::